Natural Home Remedies For Fertility

 Treatment of ovulatory problems depends on the cause.
-If it is determined that there is a a thyroid or pituitary problem, treating that problem can help fertility.
-Medications prescribed to stimulate ovulation are clomiphene citrate (Clomid) taken orally and follicle stimulating hormone (Pergonal, Fertinex, and Follistim) via injection.
+If it is determined that there is a thyroid or pituitary problem, treating that problem can help fertility.
+Medications prescribed to stimulate ovulation are clomiphene citrate (Clomid) taken orally and follicle-stimulating hormone (Pergonal, Fertinex, and Follistim) via injection.
 These drugs may increase the risk of multiple births (twins, triplets, etc.) and may cause side effects.

 Other treatments of male infertility include collecting semen samples from multiple ejaculations, pooling them, and depositing them into the female’s uterus during ovulation.
 If all else fails, the couple may consider a donor sperm via artificial insemination.

 Two of the most common fertility treatments are:

 A) intrauterine insemination (IUI), where healthy sperm is collected and inserted directly into your uterus when you are ovulating.

 B) in-vitro fertilization (IVF), where eggs are taken from your ovaries and fertilized by sperm in a laboratory, where they grow into embryos.
 Then a doctor puts the embryos into your uterus

 These are usually used after other techniques such as surgery, medications, and/or insemination have proven futile.